spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ![nodes](images/awsec2-two-node-docker.svg)

 The two containers have network access to each other, but not to the docker host.
-_epadmin_ command is executed from Dockerhost terminal (EC2 instance(s)) by Ansible module via ssh connection.
+_epadmin_ command is executed from Docker host terminal (EC2 instance(s)) by Ansible module via ssh connection.
 Based on the security group created in Play #2 and its rules, only Ansible management console has access to the EC2 instance(s).

 <a name="building-and-running-from-tibco-streambase-studio-trade"></a>